Octopus card: History

 The Octopus system was quickly adopted by other Creative Star partners.
 KMB reported that by 2000 most bus journeys were completed using an Octopus card.
 Boarding a bus in Hong Kong without using the Octopus card requires giving exact change, making it cumbersome compared to using the Octopus card.
 By November 1998, 4.6 million cards had been issued, and rising to 9 million by January 2002.

 In 2000, the Hong Kong Monetary Authority granted a deposit-taking company licence to the operator.
 This increased the proportion of permitted non-transport–related Octopus card transactions from 15% of turnover to 50%.
 About HK$416 million was deposited in the Octopus system at any given time as of 2000.

 On 6 November 2005, Octopus Cards Limited launched Octopus Rewards, a program that allows cardholders to earn rewards with participating merchants.
 Founding partners for the Octopus Rewards program included HSBC, UA Cinemas and Wellcome.
 The rewards are in the form of points, or reward dollars, stored on the card.
 The rate at which reward points are earned per dollar spent differs between merchants.
 Reward points can be redeemed as payment for purchases at partner merchants for at least HK$1 per reward dollar.

 New cards with greater levels of security were launched in 2015.
 Holders of first generation cards could voluntarily replace their cards at an Octopus Service Point without charge.
 From January 2018, first generation cards started to become unusable.

+In March 2024, Octopus Card Limited launched a version of the Octopus card with support for the China T-union network, allowing the holder to pay for public transport fares in 336 cities of Inland China.
+The card is topped up using HKD and automatically converted into RMB when taking non-Hong-Kong public transport.